alexei-matveev/bgy3d/doc/README.txt

 Note  that using  the non-relativistic  model for  water  results into total QM energies by about 30.7 kcal higher.
 Non-relativistic energies should  not be  used to  compute the  binding energies  as  the uranyl complex  is necessarily treated  by relativisitc  model.
 Even  if the geometry of water  may suggest that the relativity  has no effect.
+For ECP water used in PBE calculations this is less important.
+Still there is a difference of ~1.6 kcal between non-relativistic and relativistic energies.

 Conversion to  kcals is  achived by multiplying  QM energies in  au by 27.211395655517308   eV/Hartee  (ase.units.Hartree)  within   ASE  and